 The Queen owns all unmarked mute swans in the open waters of the UK.
 All of them.
 However, she only lays claim to those on certain stretches of the River Thames and its surrounding tributaries.

 The aim of swan upping nowadays is to create a swan census.
-The birds are captured, marked and then released.
+The birds are captured, marked and then released and the ceremony is presided over by the Swan Marker.
 The Queen attended for the first time ever in 2009, and this is thought to be the first occasion in centuries the Monarch has witnessed the ceremony, which is carried out in their name.

 The Queen can’t drive